Man charged with hate crime after daylight assault in Manhattan

 Dov Hikind, a former New York state assemblyman and the founder of Americans Against Antisemitism, told CNN the victim is an Orthodox Jew and said the family of the victim reached out to him Monday night.

-Hikind has been critical of how New York Mayor Bill de Blasio has been responding to anti-Semitic incidents across the city.
+Hikind has been critical of how de Blasio has been responding to anti-Semitic incidents across the city.

 "I've talked to the mayor.
 He doesn't know what to do," Hikind said.
 "We've presented a plan to the mayor.
 Right now, anti-Semitism, it's not being dealt with.
 'You condemn, you move on, you condemn the next one.'
 I wanted the mayor to declare a state of emergency because of these hate crimes."

-CNN has reached out NYC Mayor Bill de Blasio's office for comment.
+CNN has reached out to de Blasio's office for comment.

 The NYPD reported 166 anti-Semitic incidents from January through September this year.
 The vast majority of the crimes do not involve assault, but rather acts of vandalism, with graffiti or swastikas being scrawled on places that include synagogues, Police Commissioner Dermot Shea said in September, when he was the department's chief of detectives.

-Anti-Semitic incidents are the most common hate crimes reported in the city, currently comprising 53.7% of all reported hate crimes during the January-September 2019 period, according to NYPD Crime Statistics.
+Anti-Semitic incidents are the most common hate crimes reported in the city, currently comprising 53.7% of all reported hate crimes from January to September this year, according to NYPD Crime Statistics.

-The NYPD said arrests related to hate crimes are also up compared with the same period last year.
+The NYPD said arrests related to hate crimes are also up compared to the same period last year.